Zylann/SnowfeetEngine/doc/NativeModulesDependencies.md

 Native module dependencies
 ============================

-THIS IS AN OlD, DEPRECATED DOCUMENT.
+THIS IS AN OLD, DEPRECATED DOCUMENT.
 I keep it in the repo because the explained design could contain ideas useable in the future, if supporting this feature is really needed.